How to Wash Dishes While Camping

 Be sure to get an accurate assessment of everyone’s hunger level before the meal so you can figure out exactly how much to cook.

-Having empty resealable containers on hand to store leftovers in your cooler can also make post-meal clean up a lot easier too!
+Having empty resealable containers on hand to store leftovers in your cooler can also make post-meal clean-up much easier!

 Michael scraping extra food off a plate into the trash